habuDaRu/Total-Twitch-War-Mod/README.md

 1. **Required Files**:

    - **`tdw_bot_delivered_names.txt`**
-     The bot must write names from Twitch chat into this file for the mod to function.
+     The bot must write names from Twitch chat into this file for the automatic renaming system of the mod to function.

      **File Rules**:
      - Each name must be on a separate line.